Huskehhh/sink/README.md

         // Create our example object
         SinkExampleObject sinkExampleObject = new SinkExampleObject(1, "Bob", 10);

-        // Register our class to be processed by the annotation processor AnnotationProcessor annotationProcessor = new AnnotationProcessor(sinkExampleObject);
+        // Register our class to be processed SinkProcessor sinkProcessor = new SinkProcessor(sinkExampleObject);

         // That's it, it will now automatically sync to the database }